osrf-migration/vrx-wiki/tutorials/Creating a Dockerhub image for submission.md

 5. Run `docker run <USERNAME>/<IMAGE_REPOSITORY_NAME>:<TAG> "/run_my_system.bash"` This will create a container with the image you created in the previous step, and then run `/run_my_system.bash`.

-6. Run `docker commit -m "Start off ros-melodic-base, add run_my_system simple script" -a "<FULL NAME>" <Container_ID> <USERNAME>/<IMAGE_REPOSITORY_NAME>:<TAG>`.
+6. Run `docker ps -a` and take note of your container id.
+Then run `docker commit -m "Start off ros-melodic-base, add run_my_system simple script" -a "<FULL NAME>" <Container_ID> <USERNAME>/<IMAGE_REPOSITORY_NAME>:<TAG>`.
 Your username must match the username of your Dockerhub account.
 The image repository name is the repository name that the image will be saved to on Dockerhub.
 The tag and colon are optional to help you version your images.
 Example: `docker commit -m "Start off ros-melodic-base, add run_my_system simple script" -a "Tyler Lum" a0e1e92cb6a5 tylerlum/vrx-competitor-example:v1.2019` or `docker commit -m "Start off ros-melodic-base, add run_my_system simple script" -a "Tyler Lum" a0e1e92cb6a5 tylerlum/vrx-competitor-example`

 7. Run `docker login`